open-ideas/IDEAS/README.md

 IDEAS v3.0.0
 ============
 Modelica model environment for Integrated District Energy Assessment Simulations (IDEAS), allowing simultaneous transient simulation of thermal and electrical systems at both building and feeder level.
-This Modelica library is currently developed and maintained by the Thermal Systems Simulation (The SySi, [the.sysi.be](http://the.sysi.be)) research group of KU Leuven and includes contributions by the [Building Physics research group](https://bwk.kuleuven.be/bwf), [IBPSA project 1](https://ibpsa.github.io/project1/), [IEA EBC Annex 60](https://iea-annex60.org), [the electrical engineering department](https://www.esat.kuleuven.be/english) and [3E](https://3e.eu).
+This Modelica library is currently developed and maintained by the [Thermal Systems Simulation (The SySi)](http://the.sysi.be) research group of KU Leuven and includes contributions by the [Building Physics research group](https://bwk.kuleuven.be/bwf), [IBPSA project 1](https://ibpsa.github.io/project1/), [IEA EBC Annex 60](https://iea-annex60.org), [the electrical engineering department](https://www.esat.kuleuven.be/english) and [3E](https://3e.eu).

 ## Release history
 + April 11th, 2022: IDEAS v3.0.0 has been released.
 This includes an update to MSL 4.0.0.